chetanc10/wee/README.md

 ## 🔄 Refreshing Environment

-After adding or updating aliases or functions, you may see this tip:
+After adding or updating aliases or functions, you may tips similar to below:
 ```
-Do this to refresh env:
+Do this to refresh environment immediately:
- cd; cd -
+ unalias llh; cd; cd -
 ```
-Run it to apply changes immediately without restarting your shell.
+Run such commands to apply changes immediately without restarting your shell.